dvis3yzawwgr9p4du4g7rcqsie1vi7

 Practicing in this “struggle zone” and working relentlessly toward a well-defined goal builds skills six times faster than usual techniques.
 Simple repetition of what you already know is wasted time (and can lead to a lack of motivation eventually).
-Working instead on the edge requires a good CFI and a little sweat (FUN!)
+Working instead on the edge requires a good CFI and a little sweat (and FUN!)
 You gotta work at it (and pay a talented educator).
 Even CFIs and DPEs, need to access mentoring to build and expand skills.

 “The sweet spot: that productive, uncomfortable terrain located just beyond our current abilities, where our reach exceeds our grasp.
 Deep practice is not simply about struggling; it’s about seeking a particular struggle, which involves a cycle of distinct actions.”
 Talent Code by Daniel Coyle